saxenamansi/Java_Question_Bank/README.md

 # Java Question Bank with Solutions: Beginner to Intermediate
-Questions and Solutions to various OOP concepts in Java and more.
+Want to practice those newly learned Java concepts, but do not have a question bank with solutions?
+Look no further!
 The topics covered are:

 1. Basic Java Questions
 2. Arrays